 I can think of about ten great lyrics from 'SIAS' off the top of my head right now – the Dandelion & Burdock/post mix lemonade reference in the title track.
-Fuck, what a line!!
+What a line!!
 "Her steady hands may well have done the devil's pedicure," from '…Hellcat'.
 Round of applause, please.
-I could, and probably should, go on.
-But I won't – just go and listen to it.
+I could go on, but I won't – just go and listen to it.
 Some kid (MRpsycho) on Songmeanings.com has even written an entire play around the album's lyrics - that's how much these words mean to people.

-Anyway, the album marked the point when Alex became a truly great lyricist – someone on a level with Jarvis, Nick Cave et al. The kind of guys who treat this shit as a full-time job, rather than a mere craft.
+Anyway, the album marked the point when Alex became a truly great lyricist – somebody glimpsing the same playing field as Jarvis, Nick Cave, Patti Smith et al. The kind of artists who treat this stuff as a full-time job, rather than a mere craft.

-There were points along the way where you could glimpse that promise, obviously.
+There were points along the way where you could see hints of that promise, of course.
 Away from the big hits, these were often tucked away on Arctic Monkeys b-sides or album tracks - traditionally the place where bands seem to be at their most honest.
 Early b-side 'Despair In The Departure Lounge' is particularly beautiful, an aching, bruised ballad of what it's like to find yourself aged 19 and on an 18-month world tour while your girlfriend's stuck at home and you've only got Only Fools And Horses for company on an 11-hour flight.
-You can feel the heavy, heavy sadness in Alex's voice, and it's touching.
+You can feel the heavy sadness in Alex's voice, and it's touching.
 The following line from that song is an acute and brave observation from someone so young and (at that point) famous:

 It seems as we become the winners